awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Analysis**

-The Advisor analysis identifies COPY commands that load large datasets contained in a small number of files staged in S3\.
+The Advisor analysis identifies COPY commands that load large datasets contained in a small number of files staged in Amazon S3\.
 Long\-running COPY commands that load large datasets from a few files often have an opportunity for considerable performance improvement\.
-When Advisor identifies that these COPY commands are taking a significant amount of time, it creates a recommendation to increase parallelism by splitting the data into additional files in S3\.
+When Advisor identifies that these COPY commands are taking a significant amount of time, it creates a recommendation to increase parallelism by splitting the data into additional files in Amazon S3\.

 **Recommendation**